MaxShwachko/LiteNetLib/README.md

 # LiteNetLib

-Updated version of LiteNetLib, adapted to our project
+Updated version of LiteNetLib, adapted to our projects